API Endpoint

 Examples:

-1. If you query natural language processing, the API returns Cnt(natural language processing).
+1. If you query natural language processing, the API returns the number of occurrences of natural language processing.

 2. If you query natural language processing AND deep learning, the API returns the number of co-occurrences of natural language processing and deep learning.

-3. If you query natural language processing OR artificial intelligence AND deep learning OR machine learning, the API returns the number of co-occurrences of {at least one of natural language processing / artificial intelligence}, and {at least one of deep learning / machine learning}.
+3. If you query natural language processing OR artificial intelligence AND deep learning OR machine learning, the API returns the number of co-occurrences of {one of natural language processing / artificial intelligence}, and {one of deep learning / machine learning}.

 • When you write a query in CNF, note that OR has higher precedence than AND (which is contrary to conventions in boolean algebra).